rs028/mcm-facsimile/README.md

 2) facsimile_expcorr.py:
    fix the exponent issue in FACSIMILE output files.

+3) facsimile_funcs.py:
+   module of functions used by the `mcm-facsimile` scripts.

-3) facsimile_rate.py:
+4) facsimile_rate.py:
    generate the FACSIMILE code to calculate the rates of production and destruction of selected species.

-4) facsimile_timecode.py:
+5) facsimile_timecode.py:
    generate the FACSIMILE code for the time control of a model.

-5) facsimile_track.py _[EXPERIMENTAL SCRIPT]_:
+6) facsimile_track.py **[EXPERIMENTAL SCRIPT]**:
    generate the FACSIMILE code to track the precursors of selected species.

-6) facsimile_var.py:
+7) facsimile_var.py:
    create the list of species in a chemical mechanism and calculate the number of species and of reactions.

-7) listcomparison.py:
+8) listcomparison.py:
    compare two lists of variables.

-8) facsimile_funcs.py:
-   module of functions used by the `mcm-facsimile` scripts.

 REQUIREMENTS & INSTALLATION
 ---------------------------

 A basic installation of Python (version 2.7.x) is needed to run the scripts.
-Note that the scripts will not work with Python 3.x, but can be easily converted if needed, as explained here: https://docs.python.org/3/library/2to3.html
+Note that the scripts do not work with Python 3.x, although they can be easily converted, if needed, as explained here: https://docs.python.org/3/library/2to3.html

-Download the archive file (https://github.com/rs028/mcm-facsimile/archive/refs/heads/master.zip) and unzip it in a directory of choice.
+Download the `mcm-facsimile` archive file (https://github.com/rs028/mcm-facsimile/archive/refs/heads/master.zip) and unzip it in a directory of choice.